LaurieRhodes/ADX-to-LogAnalytics-Scanner/README.md

 As an alternate destination, for data queried from Azure Data Explorer, positively matched records may be sent to a dedicated Event Hub.
 This alternate data pipeline mechanism allows for:

-* developing solutions with Event Hub Triggered Response Automation using Event Hubs
+* Developing solutions with Event Hub Triggered Response Automation using Event Hubs

-* broader integration with Microsoft Fabric past the Workspace Shortcut method for data access.
+* Broader integration with Microsoft Fabric past the Workspace Shortcut method for data access.

 ## Enterprise Value